Choosing Your Path: 9 Public Health Concentrations

 3. Epidemiology

-Epidemiology is very much in the spotlight of public health today.
+Epidemiology is one of the best-known public health concentrations.
 Epidemiologists research factors that determine the presence or absence of diseases, according to the National Institutes of Health.
-In the case of COVID-19, they collect data, determine how many people have been affected, and investigate the virus’s patterns and causes.
-Epidemiology is a broad career path, offering subspecialties such as infectious diseases, environmental health, and injury.
+In the case of COVID-19, they collect data, determine how many people have been affected, and investigate the patterns and causes of the virus.
+Epidemiology is a broad career path, offering subspecialties, such as infectious diseases, environmental health, and injury.
 Additionally, epidemiologists typically work as academic or clinical researchers or as applied epidemiologists.

 Typical workplace environments: Epidemiologists work in offices and laboratories.
-Employers include health departments of local and state governments.
-At the federal level, the U.S. Department of Health and Human Services, and more specifically the Centers for Disease Control and Prevention (CDC), is a major employer.
+Their employers include health departments of local and state governments.
+At the federal level, the U.S. Department of Health and Human Services — and more specifically, one of its agencies, the Centers for Disease Control and Prevention — is a major employer.

 Areas of expertise: Most epidemiologists have a master’s or doctoral degree in medicine or epidemiology and specialize in an area such as infectious disease or environmental health.